 Scanned field size limitations for Proton PBS PB dose engine.
-The PBS Pencil Beam dose engine validation of RayStation 10B only covers scanned field sizes down to 4 $\times$ 4 cm.
-Be extra careful when creating PBS and Line Scanning plans with scanned field sizes smaller than 4 $\times$ 4 cm.
+The PBS Pencil Beam dose engine validation of RayStation 10A only covers scanned field sizes down to 4 x 4 cm2.
+Be extra careful when creating PBS and Line Scanning plans with scanned field sizes smaller than 4 x 4 cm2.
 (369529)

 Line Scanning: Recompute dose after changing number of paintings in scripting.

 If the number of paintings for each segment is changed through scripting for a Line Scanning plan, there might be a slight mismatch between the planned and delivered dose.
 The reason for this is that the dose is not invalidated when changing the number of paintings.
 However, it will affect the MU rounding in the Sumitomo treatment Control system.
 To correctly account for this, the dose must be recomputed.

 Too high spot weights outside block and MLC aperture contour.
 Be aware that too high spot weights outside the aperture contour could lead to mistreatment if the aperture is misaligned in the machine or if the aperture is unintentionally left out during treatment.
-(252691)
+[252691]

 Robust optimization in combination with PBS block and MLC apertures.
 If robust optimization is used in combination with a static aperture for proton PBS plans, make sure that the aperture margins are large enough (they should also include the position uncertainty) so that the resulting plan is robust.
-(252705)
+[252705]

 Field size limitations for Proton PBS MC dose engine.
-The Monte Carlo PBS dose engine validation of RayStation 10B only covers the following setups related to field size:
+The Monte Carlo PBS dose engine validation of RayStation 10A only covers the following setups related to field size:

-- Scanned field sizes down to 4 x 4 cm
+- Scanned field sizes down to 4 x 4 cm2

-- MLC aperture openings down to 2 x 2 cm
+- MLC aperture openings down to 2 x 2 cm2

-- Block aperture openings down to 4 x 4 cm
+- Block aperture openings down to 4 x 4 cm2

 Be extra careful when creating PBS and Line Scanning plans with scanned field sizes or aperture openings smaller than the setups covered in the dose engine validation.
-(369532)
+[369532]

-The effect of the infinite slab approximation in the PB dose engine on proton
+The effect of the infinite slab approximation in the PB dose engine on proton PBS/Line Scanning.

-PBS/Line Scanning.
 The proton PBS/Line Scanning Pencil Beam dose engine is based on the so-called infinite slab approximation.
 This approximation disregards lateral inhomogeneities for individual ray traces, which will see the patient as a stack of semi-infinite layers.
 The effect of this approximation is more severe for patients with large lateral inhomogeneities, especially closer to the target area.
 This situation is common for many lung cases, but other treatment sites may also be affected.
 For lung cases with range shifters, dose to tumors in lung tissue has been shown to be overestimated by up to 10% in the PTV center, with significant loss of target coverage even after dose rescaling.

 Be aware that the dose computation may not be accurate for patients with large lateral inhomogeneities relative the beam direction.
 It is strongly recommended to use the RayStation Monte Carlo dose engine for computation of final dose for any patient where the beam will see large lateral inhomogeneities.
-(369533)
+[369533]

 Mevion Spot Map Converter (SMC) is used for Mevion Hyperscan.
-During final dose computation with the lon Monte Carlo dose engine, beam data such as energy layer details, spot positions, spot MU, number of paintings and collimator contour is passed through the Mevion Spot Map Converter (SMC) which optimizes spot delivery and individual pulse collimation.
+During final dose computation with the Ion Monte Carlo dose engine, beam data such as energy layer details, spot positions, spot MU, number of paintings and collimator contour is passed through the Mevion Spot Map Converter (SMC) which optimizes spot delivery and individual pulse collimation.
 The output from the SMC is then used during dose computation in order to include the actual positions of the collimator leaves for each spot.
-However, the dose calculated in the optimization uses the SMC output based on the initial spot pattern.
-The difference of the initial and final spot pattern may result in a difference between the optimized non-clinical dose and the final clinical dose.
+This may result in unexpected difference between the optimized non-clinical dose and the final clinical dose.

-Refer to RSL-D-RS-10B-REF, RayStation 10B Reference Manual for more details.
-(369117)
+Refer to RSL-D-RS-10A-REF, RayStation 10A Reference Manual for more details.
+[369117]